winitzki/scall/tutorial/programming_dhall.md

 Defined in this way, `+` is a curried function.
 There is no particular significance to the fact that this function is called `+`; we could choose any other name.

-Unlike Haskell where infix operators are automatically declared as functions, Dhall needs to redeclare them, for example like this:
+Unlike Haskell where infix operators are automatically usable as functions, Dhall needs to redeclare them, for example like this:

 ```dhall
 let times = λ(x : Natural) → λ(y : Natural) → x * y